-THAT Ernst & Young LLP be reappointed as auditor of the Company until the next AGM.
+THAT Ernst & Young LLP be reappointed as Auditor of the Company from the conclusion of this AGM until the conclusion of the next annual general meeting of the Company.

-Resolution 11 - Remuneration of the Auditor
+Resolution 18 - Remuneration of the Auditor

-THAT the Audit Committee of the Board be authorised to determine the remuneration of the Auditor.
+THAT the Board, acting through the Audit Committee of the Board, be authorised to determine the remuneration of the Auditor.

-Resolution 12 - Political Donations
+Resolution 19 - Political Donations

-THAT, in accordance with sections 366 and 367 of the Companies Act 2006, the Company and all companies that are its subsidiaries at any time during the period for which this Resolution is effective are authorised, in aggregate, to:
+THAT, in accordance with sections 366 and 367 of the Companies Act 2006, the Company, and all companies that are its subsidiaries at any time during the period for which this Resolution is effective, are authorised, in aggregate, to:

-- a) make political donations to political parties and/or independent election candidates not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; - b) make political donations to political organisations other than political parties not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; and - c) incur political expenditure not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total,
+- (a) make political donations to political parties and/or independent election candidates not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; - (b) make political donations to political organisations other than political parties not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; and - (c) incur political expenditure not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total.

-(as such terms are defined in sections 363 to 365 of the Companies Act 2006) in each case during the period commencing on the date of this Resolution and ending on the date of the AGM of the Company to be held in 2019 or, if earlier, until close of business on Friday, 28 June 2019, provided that the authorised sum referred to in paragraphs a), b) and c) above may be comprised of one or more amounts in different currencies which, for the purposes of calculating that authorised sum, shall be converted into pounds sterling at such rate as the Board may in its absolute discretion determine on the day on which the relevant donation is made or the relevant expenditure is incurred or, if earlier, on the day on which the Company or its subsidiary enters into any contract or undertaking in relation to such donation or expenditure (or, if such day is not a business day, the first business day thereafter).
+(as such terms are defined in sections 363 to 365 of the Companies Act 2006) in each case during the period commencing on the date of this Resolution and ending on the date of the annual general meeting of the Company to be held in 2021 or, if earlier, until close of business on Tuesday 30 June 2021, provided that the authorised sum referred to in paragraphs (a), (b) and (c) above may be comprised of one or more amounts in different currencies which, for the purposes of calculating that authorised sum, shall be converted into pounds sterling at such rate as the Board may, in its absolute discretion, determine on the day on which the relevant donation is made or the relevant expenditure is incurred or, if earlier, on the day on which the Company or its subsidiary enters into any contract or undertaking in relation to such donation or expenditure (or, if such day is not a business day, the first business day thereafter).

-Resolution 13 - Authority to allot new shares
+Resolution 20 - Authority to allot new shares